How do I know if I need an artificial hip joint?

 The quality of the result depends largely on the experience of the surgeon.
 A hip specialist who performs numerous hip replacements annually recognizes subtle differences in the joint, selects the optimal implant for you, uses modern surgical methods, and minimizes risks.

-At the Endoprotheticum Rhein-Main in Mainz , one of Germany's leading experts in this field works: Prof. Dr. med.
+In Endoprosthetic Center Rhein-Main in Mainz works one of Germany's leading experts in this field: Prof. Dr. med.
 Karl Philipp Kutzner.
-He stands for modern, gentle surgical techniques, individual treatment planning and highest technical expertise.
-Patients benefit from comprehensive diagnostics, precise indication and operative quality that is far above average.
+He stands for modern, minimally invasive surgical techniques, individualized treatment planning and the highest professional expertise.
+Patients benefit from comprehensive diagnostics, precise indication setting and an operative quality that is far above the average.

 Those who opt for an artificial hip joint should entrust themselves to an experienced specialist – because a hip replacement is an investment in the next decades of your quality of life.